Driver CPC Training

 (iv) carrying material or equipment to be used by that person in the course of his or her work, provided that driving that vehicle does not constitute the driver's principal activity;*

-(v) with a maximum authorised speed not exceeding 45 km/h;
+(v) with a maximum authorised speed not exceeding 45 km/h (28 mp/h)

-(vi) used by, or under the control of, the armed forces, civil defence, the fire service and forces responsible for maintaining public order;
+(vi) used by, or under the control of, the armed forces, civil defence, the fire service, forces responsible for maintaining public order, prison service or people running a prison or young offender institution;

 (vii) used in states of emergency or assigned to rescue missions